-The Group manages its liquidity risk through use of bank overdrafts, bank loans, bonds, non-bank loans, and finance leases.
+The Group manages its liquidity risk through use of bank overdrafts, bank loans, bonds, non-bank loans, and leases.
 The Group believes that there is sufficient liquidity available in the markets to meet ongoing liquidity needs.
 Additionally, The Group is able to arrange offshore funding.
-The Group has a diversified financing portfolio with commercial banks representing about 17% of its gross financing (2019: 20%), bonds 74% (2019: 58%), Development Finance Institutions null (2019: 9%) and leases 9% (2019: 14%).
+The Group has a diversified financing portfolio with commercial banks representing about 11% of its gross financing (2020: 17%), bonds 79% (2020: 74%), and leases 10% (2020: 9%).